vuejs/rollup-plugin-vue/docs/examples.md

-# Cookbook
+# Examples

-The Cookbook gives developers examples to work off of that both cover common or interesting use cases, and also progressively explain more complex detail.
+These examples cover most common or interesting use cases, and also progressively explain more complex detail.
 Our goal is to move beyond a simple introductory example, and demonstrate concepts that are more widely applicable, as well as some caveats to the approach.

 ## Minimal